dk1242/dk1242.github.io/_posts/2025-05-27-Rendering-1M-spheres-4 Frustum Culling and LOD.md

 In this blog, we will go through the 2 most important and standard optimizations methods including Frustum Culling and Level of Detail.

 # Frustum Culling
-Frustum culling is an optimization technique which can improve the rendering performance by excluding the objects outside the camera's viewing frustum from the rendering pipeline.
+Frustum culling is an optimization technique that can improve the rendering performance by excluding the objects outside the camera's viewing frustum from the rendering pipeline.
-The camera's viewing frustum depends on the type of camera, we are using.
+The camera's viewing frustum depends on the type of camera we are using.
 As we are using a perspective camera, frustum should also be of perspective type.
-But there's one issue with perspective frustum here that when we move our camera, it will remove and include the spheres in between the movement which doesn't look good.
+But there is one issue that when the camera moves, spheres are dynamically removed or included during the movement, which can result in a bad visual experience.

 ![Perspective frustum](/assets/images/perspective_frustum_working.png)

-It'll be good if these spheres will get added and removed at the near and far plane only, which will produce a much better experience.
-We can produce this effect using **an orthographic type frustum while using a perpspective camera**.
+It'll look good if these spheres will get added and removed at the near and far plane only, which will produce a much better visual experience.
+We can produce this effect using **an orthographic-type frustum while using a perspective camera**.

 ![Orthographic frustum](/assets/images/orthographic_frustum_working.png)

 ### Orthographic Frustum
-Before we start doing frustum culling, we first have to calculate the frustum planes positions.
+Before performing frustum culling, we need to calculate the positions of the frustum planes.
 As we already have defined the near and far plane distance for camera, our frustum depth will be (far - near).

 <!-- ![Orthographic Frustum Calculation](/assets/images/orthographic_frustum_calculation.png) -->

 We can define frustum Width and depth based on our scene.
-The minimum value we should assign for frustum depth is 150.0f because our spheres are spread from -150 to +150 in z direction.
-For frustum width too, we should assign it atleast 150.0f.
+The minimum value we should assign for the frustum depth is 150.0f because our spheres are spread from -150 to +150 along the z-axis.
+For frustum width too, we should assign it at least 150.0f.
 We will calculate frustum height using the aspect ratio we have defined for our screen.
 ```cpp
 void Camera::UpdateFrustum() {